FroeMic/TUM-IN-Protein-Prediction-1/exercises/24-alignments.md

       3. $$g_2 = m_{i,j-1} - GapPenalty$$
       4. **Enter **$$max(s1,g1,g2)$$ **into the box and remember which score was selected**
 3. **Backtrace**
-   1. Find the maximum value in the matrix
+   1. Find the maximum value
+      1. Needleman-Wunsch: in the last row
+      2. Smith-Waterman: in the matrix
    2. Follow the path back to the origin and note down the aligment
       1. **Diagonal Step:** Match the corresponding residues
       2. **Step up**: Only take the Template-Value \(horizontal\), add a gap to the template sequence